CanDIG/candig-server/candig/server/static/readme.md

 ```

+You may have noticed that you did not need to specify any operations here, this is because the appropriate operations required have been written into `babelrc` under `static/core/js`.
+If you are only compiling the JavaScript as a one-time thing, you may also remove the `--watch` flag.

 # Assets

 This directory contains the external assets from paper-dashboard.
+Generally speaking, no changes need to be done for these external static files, as they only take care of some general styling, as well as the mobile-responsiveness of the dashboard, these files themselves do not implement any features of the dashboard.